-Regenerative therapy is the practice of delivering cells and cell products to renew diseased or damaged tissues in a specific area.
+Cord blood and cord tissue infusions are considered regenerative therapies.
+A regenerative therapy is the delivering of cells and cell products to renew diseased or damaged tissues.
 It is one of the fastest growing fields of medical research.
 Each year, new regenerative therapies using stem cells from cord blood and cord tissue enter into clinical trials for the treatment of chronic and life-threatening diseases.
 If proven successful, these clinical trials will lead to approval from the Food and Drug Administration (FDA).
 With FDA-approval, these treatments can then be administered as a general practice.

 Current trials show promise for cord blood in the treatment of strokes, heart disease, diabetes and more.
-Umbilical cord–derived stem cells, meanwhile, are being used in the treatment of multiple sclerosis, sports-related injuries and various neurodegenerative diseases including ALS (known also as Lou Gehrig’s disease) and Alzheimer’s.
+Umbilical cord–derived stem cells, meanwhile, are undergoing clinical trials for the treatment of multiple sclerosis, sports-related injuries and various neurodegenerative diseases including ALS (known also as Lou Gehrig’s disease) and Alzheimer’s.

 Cord blood and cord tissue stem cells are currently undergoing clinical trials for a variety of diseases including ones once thought untreatable: